python-poetry/poetry/docs/docs/index.md

 (Invoke-WebRequest -Uri https://raw.githubusercontent.com/python-poetry/poetry/master/install-poetry.py -UseBasicParsing).Content | python -
 ```

+!!!warning

+    The previous `get-poetry.py` installer is now deprecated, if you are currently using it
+    you should migrate to the new, supported, `install-poetry.py` installer.

 The installer installs the `poetry` tool to Poetry's `bin` directory.
 This location depends on you system:

 - `$HOME/.local/bin` for Unix